 Sometimes the big money executives at corporations are referred to pejoratively as “corporate royalty.”
-This is particularly true of those with “supervoting” stock that gives them absolute control over public corporations.
-The nauseating Daniel Ek caused Spotify to grant him supervoting stock according to public filings (that grant didn’t happen by itself).
-Together with his […]
+The nauseating Daniel Ek caused Spotify to grant him supervoting stock and he used it to make himself President for Life.
+Vlad will love it.

 UPDATE: This post originally appeared on 9/24 in MusicTech.Solutions before reading that on 9/23 Wells Fargo initiated coverage of Spotify at “Underperform” with a $115 price target.
 (The stock touched $115 during the trading day on 9/24).
 As of this writing, the consensus price target is $159 according to NASDAQ’s Marketbeat.
 And of course, streaming’s […]

 You may have seen the book reviews of “Spotify Untold” (or in Swedish ““Spotify Inifrån”).
 The book is currently only available in Swedish, but in a new marketing twist the authors are on a book tour in the US.
 Must be nice.
 The writers seemed to have missed the streaming gentrification part, which is of […]

 Spotify just had its second “death cross” in less than 6 months where the the 50 day moving average crosses the 100 day moving average to the downside.